 Because US commercial communications networks are privately owned, the FCC's role in ensuring emergency preparedness primarily is one of gathering and disseminating information and coordinating among different governmental agencies.
 Facilities-based telecommunications service providers participate in industry-run working groups focused on developing best practices to ensure network reliability, to report network outages and to be prepared to restore network services as rapidly as possible in the event of an outage.
-The recommendations of this group do not have the binding force of law, but have played an important role in shaping industry practice and have prompted some limited FCC rulemaking activity.
+The recommendations of these groups do not have the binding force of law, but have played an important role in shaping industry practice and have prompted some limited FCC rulemaking activity.
 For example:

 - a FCC rules now require all wireline and wireless telecommunications service providers to maintain on site a back-up power source (typically, a generator) capable of keeping networks functioning for a minimum number of hours.
-In addition, FCC rules require providers of fixed residential voice services (including interconnected VoIP) to offer customer premises equipment along with a backup power source. - b Under the Telecommunications Service Priority (TSP) programme, service providers must afford priority service to federal, state and local governments and other critical institutions. - c The FCC has adopted outage reporting rules that require network operators to notify the FCC of significant outages that may impact end user communications, and recently extended these rules to VoIP providers. - d The FCC has established rules governing the Emergency Alert System (EAS), a national public warning system that requires broadcasters, CATV operators, satellite broadcasters and others to provide communications capability to the President to address the American public during a national emergency.
-The system may also be used by state and local authorities to deliver important emergency information, such as AMBER alerts and weather information targeted to specific areas.
+In addition, FCC rules require providers of fixed residential voice services (including interconnected VoIP) to offer customer premises equipment along with a backup power source. - b Under the telecommunications service priority programme, service providers must afford priority service to federal, state and local governments and other critical institutions. - c The FCC has adopted outage reporting rules that require network operators to notify the FCC of significant outages that may impact end-user communications, and recently extended these rules to VoIP providers. - d The FCC has established rules governing the Emergency Alert System, a national public warning system that requires broadcasters, CATV operators, satellite broadcasters and others to provide communications capability to the President to address the American public during a national emergency.
+The system may also be used by state and local authorities to deliver important emergency information, such as AMBER alerts and weather information targeted to specific areas. - e The FCC has established rules requiring deployment of enhanced 911 services with the aim of providing accurate and precise caller location data to facilitate a rapid and effective emergency response.

-The FCC is also responsible for the emergency preparedness of US network operators, the RF spectrum needs of non-federal first responders (police, fire, ambulance and emergency medical teams), and coordination among network operators and various governmental organisations to address cybersecurity concerns.
+The FCC is also responsible for the emergency preparedness of US network operators, the radiofrequency spectrum needs of non-federal first responders (police, fire, ambulance and emergency medical teams) and coordination among network operators and various governmental organisations to address cybersecurity concerns.
 Much of this activity has focused on ensuring adequate spectrum for public safety users, and ensuring the interoperability of different public safety networks.

 Congress has authorised the creation of a nationwide, interoperable, high-speed network dedicated to public safety applications.
-This network is being managed by FirstNet, an independent entity within the NTIA that is overseen by a board including representation from the public safety community, wireless experts, and current and former federal, state and local government officials.
+This network is being managed by FirstNet, an independent entity within the NTIA that is overseen by a board including representation from the public safety community, wireless experts and current and former federal, state and local government officials.
 Notably, a significant portion of FirstNet operations is funded by the proceeds of spectrum auctions.